-Arrest Warrants And Bench Warrants: The Law Offices of Robert Ernenwein, PC., Can Have Your Warrant Terminated (Recalled & Quashed)
+Arrest Warrants And Bench Warrants: Ernenwein & Mathes, LLP, Attorneys Can Have Your Warrant Terminated (Recalled And Quashed)

 Warrants are dangerous because they are entered into a computer database that is accessible by law enforcement nationwide.
 This makes you vulnerable to arrest wherever you go, even if it is out of state.
 If the police pull you over on so much as a minor traffic matter, the officer will run your license.
 A check of your license will yield whether you have a warrant and if you, in fact, have one, the police officer will arrest you.
 You will subsequently be brought before a judge to address the charges (in the case of an arrest warrant) or explain why you did not appear in court or comply with the terms of your probation stemming from a previous case (bench warrant).

 But there is hope.

 We have over 60 combined years of experience having warrants “recalled and quashed” for our clients.

 Why do I have a warrant for my arrest?

 First of all, it’s important to understand that there are two types of warrants: